-- 7.0 Inadequate Service by Substitutes: The site administrator may, for cause, issue to a day-to-day substitute employee a notice of inadequate service.
+- Inadequate Service by Substitutes: The site administrator 7.0 may, for cause, issue to a day-to-day substitute employee a notice of inadequate service.
 Such a notice shall, absent compelling circumstances, be issued within ten working days after the date(s) of service, with a copy to the employee (either in person or by certified mail to the employee's address of record).
 Prior to issuance of such a notice, the site administrator shall make a reasonable effort to contact and confer with the substitute regarding the allegations.
+Upon employee request, a meeting will be held to discuss the matter.
+The employee may be accompanied by a UTLA representative or a person of the employee's choice, as long as that person is not a representative of another employee organization.
+The timeliness of the employee's request for a meeting, or the non-availability of the employee or representative shall not delay issuance of the Inadequate Service Report beyond the ten working days period set forth above.
 In addition to the grievance procedure, the employee may attach a written response to the report within ten working days from date received.
 The written response becomes a permanent part of the record. - 8.0 Evaluation of Substitutes: Substitutes who are continuously assigned to the same location for an extended period (more than 20 consecutive working days) shall be evaluated not less than once each semester by the site administrator at the end of the assignment.
 Such evaluations do not involve the establishment of specific objectives as in the case of regular teachers, but are to rate preparation, skills, competence, personal qualities, and overall performance, together with recommendations for improving services.
 Observations, records, and assistance as provided in Section 5.0 shall be applicable. - 8.1 Any substitute who receives more than one performance evaluation of less than satisfactory service within the last two years of District service shall not be granted a probationary contract.
 Any substitute who receives one performance evaluation of less than satisfactory service within the last two years of District service shall be reevaluated by the present immediate administrator for the purpose of determining eligibility for a probationary contract.
 Any such substitute who receives a less than satisfactory reevaluation shall not be granted a probationary contract. - 8.2 Evaluation of Limited Term Personnel: Limited term personnel, such as non-tenured adult Education teachers, are subject to evaluation at any time; however, a teacher shall have the right to be evaluated upon request at the end of the assignment.
 If the administrator initiates such an evaluation, the observation, records and assistance provisions of Section 5.0 apply. - 8.3 Examination References: Those examination references which are deemed by the District as being open and non-confidential are not subject to the grievance procedure, except in circumstances where the examination reference is based upon the same period of time as a previous evaluation but is significantly different from that evaluation.
-In such cases, if there is not a reasonable explanation for the difference, the reference may be ordered stricken. - 8.4 Evaluation Request Upon Separation of Employment: If either the administrator or employee wishes to process an evaluation at the time of the employee's separation from employment.
+In such cases, if there is not a reasonable explanation for the difference, the reference may be ordered stricken.

+8.4 Evaluation Request Upon Separation of Employment: If either the administrator or employee wishes to process an evaluation at the time of the employee's separation from employment.
 It shall be done and a copy furnished the employee at his address of record.
 This evaluation process shall be completed prior to the date of separation if the employee has given notice of intended separation at least two weeks prior to the effective date.